markdouthwaite/lingo/README.md

 ## Quickstart

+Before you begin, you'll need to save your Scikit-Learn model with the [`py-lingo` Python package](https://pypi.org/project/py-lingo/).
+When you've got that saved, you can move to deploy your model...

 If you're familiar with the setting up servers in Go, then this should all feel familiar.
 All you need to do is:

 1. Load either your `LinearClassifier` or `LinearRegressor` model with `LoadClassifier` or `LoadRegressor` functions respectively.